30 Employee Appreciation Ideas

 To narrow the focus away from pay raises and career progression, consider using a multiple-choice answer or setting examples for the questions.
 The results might surprise you and allow you to implement and action employee appreciation a lot sooner.

-Since a young age, we’ve understood that getting a trophy means we’ve accomplished something great.
+From a young age, we’ve understood that getting a trophy means accomplishing something great.
 In some professional sports, a trophy gets passed from one winning team to the next.

 The same principle can be applied to the workplace.
 The trophy represents accomplishing a specific task set out by management, and every time a staff member performs this task, they receive the trophy.
 It inspires the team to be more productive, creates healthy competition and is a fun way to show staff appreciation.